swiftlang/swift-foundation/Proposals/0023-progress-manager.md

 ### Allow declared custom additional property to be any type that can be casted as `any Sendable`
 We initially allowed the full flexibility of allowing developers to declare `ProgressManager.Property` types to be of any type, including structs.
 However, we realized that this has a severely negative impact on performance of the API.
 Thus, for now, we allow developers to only declare `ProgressManager.Property` with only certain `Value` and `Summary` types.

+### Use `withProperties` closure as entry point to mutate custom `ProgressManager.Property` types
+We initially introduced the `withProperties` closure to mutate custom `ProgressManager.Property` types.
+However, with the use of `withProperties` closure and the need to make custom `ProgressManager.Property` types [`Observable`](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0395-observability.md), we needed to register all the updates of each custom property on one keypath.
+This is to ensure that `ObservationRegistrar`'s `access` and `withMutation` calls are not called from within a locked context.
+Registering all updates of custom properties on one keypath can cause unnecessary UI redraws, which negatively impacts performance.
+Therefore, we decided to move the `@dynamicMemberLookup` attribute to `ProgressManager` to allow each custom `ProgressManager.Property` to be individually `Observable`.
+Additionally, this allows developers to access custom `ProgressManager.Property` types via dot syntax, improving the discoverability and ergonomics of accessing and mutating custom `ProgressManager.Property` types.
+The `withProperties` closure is replaced with `setCounts` to preserve the same atomic behavior for mutations of `totalCount` and `completedCount`.

+### Minimal requirements for `ProgressManager.Property` protocol
+We initially considered a version of the `ProgressManager.Property` protocol that only had two requirements:

+- `Value` - The type for individual property values
+- `defaultValue` - A default value when the property isn't explicitly set

+In this approach, the `ProgressManager` API handles custom `ProgressManager.Property` types by:
+- Aggregating all values throughout a progress tree into `Array<Value>`
+- Providing access via `values(of:)` method returning arrays of individual values
+- Providing access via `total(of:)` method returning computed summaries (e.g., `Int` for `totalFileCount`)
+- Deciding whether values are dropped or retained when `ProgressManager` instances are deinitialized

+However, after extensive performance testing, we realized that this approach for supporting arbitrary types has worse performance and offers much less flexibility for specifying the summarization behavior that developers may need.

+We decided to introduce additional requirements that would yield better performance and provide more flexibility:
+- `Summary` - Explicit type for summaries
+- `reduce(into:value:)` - Custom logic for incorporating individual values into summaries
+- `merge(_:_:)` - Custom logic for combining summaries from different `ProgressManager` instances
+- `finalSummary(_:_:)` - Custom behavior when `ProgressManager` instances are deinitialized

+With these additional requirements, the support for custom `ProgressManager.Property` types balances performance and flexibility.

 ## Acknowledgements
 Thanks to